As the November election approaches, here are a few resources to help you manage your schedule at work and learn more about voting.

 Time Off to Vote

 The university supports an employee’s right to exercise their civic responsibility.
-Under state law, and subject to the following conditions, full- and part-time employees will be permitted to take time off to vote.
+Under state laws, and subject to the following conditions, full- and part-time employees are permitted to take time off to vote.
 To qualify, an employee must give his or her supervisor notice one working day in advance of the Election Day.
 The time off will only be granted at the beginning or end of the normal work schedule at the discretion of the supervisor.
-More details on this policy can be found in the Employee Handbook on Page 30.
+More details on this policy can be found in the Employee Handbook.

 Managing Time Off:

 As the November election approaches, we are asking management to remind staff of the University’s policy with regard to time off for voting.
 We urge all managers and supervisors to proactively discuss this policy with their staff in order to encourage and facilitate our employees’ exercise of their civic responsibility.
 Read more details on managing time off for voting.

 As the November election approaches, remember the University’s policy on time off for voting.
 We urge all managers and supervisors to proactively discuss this policy with their staff, so our community feels supported and have a plan.

 - In situations where the polls are not open for at least 3 consecutive hours outside of an employee’s work schedule, the University provides up to 3 hours of paid time off for the employee to vote.

 - In order to be entitled to leave under this policy, the employee must request time off at least one day before the election.